awslabs/amazon-neptune-tools/export-neptune-to-elasticsearch/readme.md

 The [Neptune Full-Text Search](https://docs.aws.amazon.com/neptune/latest/userguide/full-text-search-cfn-create.html) CloudFormation templates provide a mechanism for indexing all _new_ data that is added to an Amazon Neptune database in ElasticSearch.
 However, there are situations in which you may want to index _existing_ data in a Neptune database prior to enabling the full-text search integration.

-This solution allows you to index existing data in an Amazon Neptune database in ElasticSearch.
+This solution allows you to index existing data in an Amazon Neptune database in ElasticSearch _before_ enabling Neptune's full-text search integration.

 Once you have populated ElasticSearch with your existing Neptune data, you can remove this solution from your account.